 Background Check and Work History Form

-Washington D.C. recently passed the School Safety Omnibus Amendment, which requires all substitute teachers to complete a Work History Review.
+All substitute teachers are required by law to complete a Work History Review.
 Please login to your Swing Education account to review the Disclosure of Background Investigation and the summary of your rights under the fair reporting act.
-Afterward, you will need to review and sign our Acknowledgment and Authorization for Background investigation form you will be

-Once you have signed the authorization form, you will be asked to complete the work history authorization form.
-The completed form will be sent to Gray Law, Swing Education's partner who will conduct the work history review.
+After signing, you can next complete the work history authorization form.
+The completed form will be sent to Gray Law, Swing Education's partner who conducts work history reviews.

 The work history review includes:

-Completing a form listing employers for the past 20 years where the scope of employment involved direct integration with children, and affirming s/he has not been accused of sexual misconduct or similar claims.
-Swing must also follow-up with those employers to confirm the applicants' responses.
+- Completing a form listing all employers for the past 20 years where the scope of employment involved direct interaction with children

 Fingerprints and PD-70 Form

-Swing Education requires all of its prospective substitute teachers to successfully complete a fingerprint-based background check through the FBI and obtain a copy of your police record (PD-70) from DC Metro PD
+Because there is no common background check policy across all Washington D.C. schools, Swing Education requires all of its substitute teachers to complete a fingerprint-based background check through the FBI, and obtain a copy of your police record (PD-70) from DC Metro PD

-You can complete this step through our prepaid partner “Sterling Identity”.
-All you have to do is follow the instructions in this help article
+You can complete this step with our partner “Sterling Identity”.
+Simply follow the instructions in this article.

-After you have been fingerprinted, you will receive your background check results within the next 24-48 hours.
-You can log in to your Sterling Identity account to download a copy of your results here.
-Afterward, you will need to login to your Swing Education account to upload a copy of your results.
+After being fingerprinted, you will receive your background check results within 24-48 hours.
+Log in to your Sterling Identity account to download a copy of your results here, and then upload a copy of your results to your Swing account.